 Did that positive reception surprise you?

 Not really, but I will say that in 20 plus years of pushing new ideas in Michigan, it’s rare to receive this kind of support.
-One important reason, I think, is that our consultants are top notch.
+One important reason, I think, is that our consultants are top-notch.
 They are industry experts with a track record of success.
-Their experience on similar projects showed people that revining passenger rail service from southeast Michigan to northern Michigan is possible.
+Their experience on similar projects showed people that reviving passenger rail service from southeast Michigan to northern Michigan is possible.
 They helped launch the Bright Line in Florida, the DownEaster in Portland, Maine.
 Those are both operational and successful.
 They also have the respect of the state and federal transportation agencies.
 That is also very important.
 This experience and the credibility of the consulting team strengthened the legitimacy of the report’s findings and helped people move beyond doubt to a vision of implementation and next steps.

 The broad agreement we are receiving from local people and state officials is like nothing I’ve seen.
 We are not the only ones excited about this.
 This is a true grassroots movement.
 The fact that the state allocated $2 million to fix the tracks near Traverse City shows we have legislative leadership and backing as well, which is important.